artefactual/atom-docs/user-manual/administer/settings.rst

 ------------------------

-The reference code separator is the character separating hierarchal elements in a reference code (see Inherit reference code, below).
-The default reference code separator appears as a dash "-" in AtoM, which can be changed by an administrator to suit institutional practices.
+The reference code separator is the character separating hierarchal elements in a :term:`reference code` (see Inherit reference code, :ref:`below <inherit-reference-code>`).The default reference code separator appears as a dash ``-`` in AtoM, which can be changed by an :term:`administrator` to suit institutional practices.

 .. _inherit-reference-code: